WakeMeAtThree/P5_Playground/README.md

 I've been away to python land for a while, but I'm back to the java jungle.
 This repo is a daily commitment to *writing* a sketch a day in processing, no matter how simple or basic.

-My current exploration has been around the GLSL shaders and geometry transformations.
+My exploration started off around the GLSL shaders and geometry transformations.
+It then went through Daniel Shiffman coding challenges, then started to be inspired by the processing's twitter community.
+The open source community for this is quite wonderful and generous with the knowledge they're providing, which I will try my best to name in this repository.

 # Useful tools and resources
 - [Markdown table generator](https://www.tablesgenerator.com/markdown_tables#)